 - made at an inappropriate or impractical time (such as making a request by calling your employer at home outside of work hours)

-- excessive or unrealistic (such as asking about the pay rates of other employees)
+- excessive or unrealistic (such as asking about the pay rates of other employees and contract workers)

 - made in a violent or threatening manner.